las-r/games-python/CONTRIBUTING.md

 **Remember: these are meant to be small games.**

+### Duplicate Games

+Before contributing a game, please check whether a similar game already exists in the repository.

+Duplicate implementations of the same game are generally discouraged unless they are meaningfully different.
+Examples of acceptable differences include:

+* A different **interface** (e.g. `cli/snake.py` vs `pygame/snake.py`)
+* A significantly different **gameplay style or mechanics**
+* A **clearly improved or expanded** version

+If your version is only a small variation of an existing game, consider **improving the existing file instead**.

 ## Modifying an Existing File

 Modifications to existing games are allowed, but should generally be limited to: